metacraftza/AiFxApp/README.md

 🌱 I’m enjoy the challenges and growth as each day comes<br>
  <br>

- NB: We have recently changed company name from AiFx to AiMeta.
+ NB: We have recently changed company name from AiFx to MetaCraft.

 Follow on Facebook: <a href="https://facebook.com/AiMeta.za"> AiMeta on Facebook </a>
 <hr>